Christopher Lagane

-Christopher Rougier-Lagane (born 24 September 1998) is a Mauritian cyclist, who rides for Mauritian amateur team Faucon Flacq SC–KFC.
+Christopher Rougier-Lagane (born 24 September 1998) is a Mauritian cyclist, who rides for Mauritian club team Team MCB.
 He has won the Mauritian national time trial championships five times, and has competed at the 2018 and 2022 Commonwealth Games.

 Career

 In 2015 Rougier-Lagane went to France for the third consecutive year as a junior to race as part of a development squad.

 At the national hill climb championships Rougier-Lagane won the overall posting a quicker time than everyone in every category.

 While riding the Tour Antenne Réunion, in 2022, he fell sick and went from first overall to seven minutes down in stage three. he eventually abandoned before Stage 6.

 In 2022 Rougier-Lagane won the Tour de Maurice for the second time.

-His best UCI result other than the national championships came in 2023 where he placed third overall in La Tropicale Amissa Bongo.
+His first UCI podium other than the national championships came in 2023 where he placed third overall in La Tropicale Amissa Bongo.
+In 2024, he finished third overall and won the final stage of the Tour d'Algérie.